Testing your design

 The simulations we’ve covered above are all pre synthesis.
 A simulator reads the HDL design and simulates it.

 It’s well worth running the same test on the post synthesis netlist.
 This post synthesis netlist is called a Gate Level netlist, because it includes all the actual standard cells (gates) used by your design.
-Gate Level testing can expose some bugs or issues that weren’t by exposed by HDL simulation.
+Gate Level testing can expose some bugs or issues that weren’t exposed by HDL simulation.

-This Gate Level netlist snippet just shows 2 of the ~240 standard cells used to create the tt05-verilog-demo.
 You can have a look at yours by downloading the GDS.zip from the actions page of your design and then looking at the file: runs/wokwi/results/final/verilog/gl/<your design name>.v

 sky130_fd_sc_hd__and4_1 _319_ (.A(\second_counter[7] ),